Archibald Montgomery-Massingberd: First World War

 At the outbreak of the First World War in July 1914, Montgomery was promoted once more to temporary lieutenant colonel and appointed a general staff officer grade 2 of the 4th Division of the British Expeditionary Force, which landed in France in August.
 Towards the end of the following month the division was commanded, although very briefly, by Major General Sir Henry Rawlinson, "who formed a high opinion of Montgomery's abilities and thereafter retained him in his personal entourage".
 He was promoted to be the division's general staff officer, grade 1 in September, taking over this position from Colonel James Edward Edmonds.

 He remained in this position until August 1915, during which time he received the temporary rank of colonel on 4 November 1914, brevet lieutenant colonel on 18 February 1915, and substantive lieutenant colonel on 16 May 1915.
-On 19 August, after being made a temporary brigadier general, he succeeded Colonel Alister Dallas as brigadier general, general staff of IV Corps, which brought him once more into contact with Rawlinson, now a lieutenant general, and with whom he would remain with for the rest of the war.
+On 19 August, after being made a temporary brigadier general, he succeeded Colonel Alister Dallas as brigadier general, general staff of IV Corps, which brought him once more into contact with Rawlinson, now a lieutenant general, and with whom he would remain for the rest of the war.

 He was promoted once again, now to temporary major general, on 5 February 1916 became major general, general staff of the newly created Fourth Army of the BEF in February 1916, with Rawlinson, now a full general, in command.
 It was a role for which, according to General Sir Douglas Haig, commander-in-chief of the BEF from December 1915 onwards, from the planning for the Battle of the Somme in 1916 he carried out with "great ability and success".
 Promoted to the substantive rank of major general on 1 January 1917, he was appointed a Companion of the Order of the Bath for his services in the field on 1 January 1918.